• Skip to secondary menu

 After spraying it inside and out, I just had to build and hang the DOOR and SHUTTERS to complete the building process!

-The last thing I did before allowing the ladies to move in was adding hardware cloth to the eves to keep coons and other sly little critters out!🐭🐍 Using screws with a wafer head, I was able to just screw the hardware cloth to the frame and 2×4 on the rafters!
+The last thing I did before allowing the ladies to move in was add hardware cloth to the eves to keep coons and other sly little critters out!🐭🐍 Using screws with a wafer head, I was able to just screw the hardware cloth to the frame and 2×4 on the rafters!

 DIY PLans for chicken Coop